we-push-it/workstation-mint/README.md

  - some console tools like: figlet, htop, curl, ...
  - install flameshot: best screenshot tool
  - visual studio code
- - copy PUSH IT Wallpapers tu /usr/share/backgrounds
+ - copy PUSH IT Wallpapers to /usr/share/backgrounds

 for more details check the playbooks by your own